-The Administrator shall provide, at each Employment Security Office, a copy of these regulations; electronic access to board decisions through an indexing system; any hard copy indexes, manuals, outlines or similar compilations of board decisions that the board maintains; and a sufficient supply of forms prescribed by the Board for the filing of appeals for use by parties desirous of appealing decisions of the Administrator or the Appeals Division.
+The Administrator shall provide, at each Employment Security [Office, a copy of these regulations;] office electronic access to Sections 31-237g-1 to 31-237g-60, inclusive, of the Regulations of Connecticut State Agencies and to board decisions through an indexing system[; any hard copy indexes, manuals, outlines or similar compilations of [board] Board decisions that the board maintains;] and [a sufficient supply of] forms prescribed by the Board for the filing of appeals for [use by parties desirous of] parties who are appealing decisions of the Administrator or the Appeals Division.

 Sec.
 31-237g-15.
-Appeal to the Referee; time and place for filing; jurisdiction of Referees

-(Statutory reference: Secs.
-31-241 and 31-237i)
+Appeal to the Referee; time and place for filing; jurisdiction of Referees (Statutory reference: Secs.
+31-241 and 31-237j)